 Yes, I strongly suggest couples consider an engagement shoot – it gives everyone an opportunity to work out the most natural and flattering poses and it is an excellent way to minimise nerves for the big day.
 Whilst grooms in particular can be reluctant to participate, I have found that it has made them far more relaxed and natural on the big day.
-The good news is that a FREE Engagement shoot is included in my Classic and Deluxe packages.
+The good news is that a FREE Engagement shoot is included in my Deluxe, Premium and Platinum packages.

 “I’m really awkward in front of the camera!”

-I tend to shoot candid moments in a minimally invasive way that you won’t even notice the camera and won’t feel awkward or uncomfortable.
-When it comes time to the posed portraits, I have plenty of simple techniques to make you look stunning and the overwhelming amount of feedback that I get is that I made people feel at happy and at ease.
+When photographing weddings I tend to shoot candid moments in a minimally invasive way so that you won’t feel awkward or uncomfortable.
+When it comes time to the posed portraits, I have plenty of simple techniques to make you look stunning and the overwhelming amount of feedback that I get is that I made people feel at ease.

-My family member also wants to photograph our wedding!
+My friend/family member also wants to photograph our wedding, is that ok?

 Yes, if your friends and family are using phones and tablets for snapshots – totally cool.